Dunno358/Selenium-SPA-Page/README.md

 # Selenium-SPA-Page
-A very simple SPA page that holds some information about using Selenium in C#.
+This is a simple Single-Page Application (SPA) written in JavaScript that provides information on how to use Selenium with C#.